dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1854](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1854): Avoid constant arrays as arguments

-Having a constant array passed as an argument is not ideally performant.
-Extract constant arrays as 'static readonly'.
+Constant arrays passed as arguments are not reused which implies a performance overhead.
+Consider extracting them to 'static readonly' fields to improve performance.

 |Item|Value|
 |-|-|